Year 12 Applied Computing: Software Development Units 3 and 4

 Things you can do now

-If you want to get a head start, you could start using online resources to learn how to create a basic HTML page, and an HTML form.
-PHP is a web programming language, and HTML is used to create user interfaces.
-You could also start looking at some online PHP tutorials.
+If you want to get a head start, you could start using online resources to learn fundamentals of programming, syntax, data structures and control structures.
+Python is a versatile and powerful programming language.
+You could also start looking at some online Python tutorials.

 W3schools is a great place to start to learn many program languages.
-You may also be interested in supplementing your knowledge of HTML with CSS and JavaScript, which can be used to make more responsive user interfaces, although this is not required.
+You may also be interested in supplementing your knowledge of Python with Tkinter, which can be used to make more responsive user interfaces.

 For further information about this subject, visit the VCAA website.